laravel/docs/precognition.md

 <a name="using-an-existing-axios-instance"></a>
 ### Using An Existing Axios Instance

+The precognitive client uses the default Axios client without any changes.
 If your application configures an Axios instance, you may use that instance for Precognition requests by passing it to the `use` function:

 ```js
 import axios from 'axios';